The views expressed by the host on this program still documented to be almost always right 99.6% of the time.

 Enforcement will take the guise of withholding pension and health benefit contributions from government employee paychecks on April 21st.

-Uh what is she, county judge?
+What is she, county judge?

-Yeah, judge in the county court, which encompasses the city of Madison blocked the law from going into effect based on the court's belief that the state Senate had violated the state's open meetings law by failing to give the required 24-hour notice.
+Yeah, judge in the county court, which encompasses the city of Madison, blocked the law from going into effect based on the court's belief that the state senate had violated the state's open meetings law by failing to give the required 24-hour notice.

-They didn't have to give notice.
+They didn't have to give notice for reasons that we've already explained.

-At any rate, Governor Walker said heck with it.
+At any rate, Governor Walker said, heck with it.

 So now union dues are no longer being deducted.